AVIDA: Alternating method for Visualizing and Integrating Data: Introduction

 In the analysis of multimodal single-cell data, the dimensionality reduction and the integration steps are often performed separately or sequentially, including the existing methods that integrate datasets without known feature correspondences \cite{demetci2020gromov,cao2022manifold}.
 However, these two steps are closely related in that they both preserve the structures from high dimension to low dimension or from the original spaces to the joint space.
-The benefit of combining these two steps has been shown in a recent work that uses shared features between datasets \cite{jain2021multimap}.
-In this work, we present a workflow called AVIDA (alternating method for visualizing and integrating data) that alternatively performs dimension reduction and data integration for integrating datasets without common features such that they regulate each other.
-To demonstrate this workflow, we use t-SNE for the dimension reduction module and Gromov-Wasserstein optimal transport for the integration module.
-In four synthetic datasets and two real biological datasets with ground truth, we show that AVIDA better preserves the structures of the individual datasets while achieving comparable integration quality compared to other methods.
+The benefit of combining these two steps has been shown in many recent works.
+For example, MultiMAP performs dimensionality reduction and integration utilizing both shared and non-shared features between datasets \cite{jain2021multimap}.
+As another example, j-SNE learns a joint representation in low dimensions without shared features across multiple data sets with one-to-one correspondences \cite{do2021generalization}.
+In this work, we present a workflow called AVIDA (Alternating Method for Visualizing and Integrating Data), that integrates 2D representations of high dimensional data sets by alternating between dimension reduction and alignment.
+AVIDA operates without knowledge or the necessity of shared features or one-to-one correspondences across data sets.
+To demonstrate this workflow, we use t-SNE for the dimension reduction module and Gromov-Wasserstein optimal transport for the integration module. {Different choices for the dimension reduction module and alignment module can be utilized in this framework, depending on the application.
+We also include a small set of additional experiments in \ref{sec:appendix}, which utilize UMAP in the dimension reduction step instead of t-SNE to further demonstrate AVIDA's flexibility as a framework.} In four synthetic datasets and two real biological datasets with ground truth, we show that AVIDA better preserves the structures of the individual datasets while achieving comparable integration quality compared to other methods.